Best Crop for My Climate & Suitability Finder

 Ranks crops by temperature

-Tell the tool your average temperature, annual rainfall and frost risk — or just pick your country — and it ranks 24 major crops by how well they fit, then tells you what to shortlist and plant next.
+Tell the tool your average temperature, annual rainfall and frost risk — or just pick your country — and it ranks 392 crops across 15 categories by how well they fit, shows why each fits factor-by-factor, then tells you what to shortlist and plant next.

-Next: shortlist 2–3 of the top matches, confirm a local market/price for them, then check the right sowing window with a crop calendar before buying seed.
-Avoid the common mistake of copying a neighbour's crop without checking your own rainfall and frost.
+Next: shortlist 2–3 top matches, confirm a local market/price, then check the right sowing window with a crop calendar before buying seed.
+Avoid copying a neighbour’s crop without checking your own rainfall and frost.

-Indicative suitability from temperature, rainfall & frost (FAO EcoCrop-style ranges).
+Indicative suitability from temperature, rainfall & frost (FAO EcoCrop-style ranges) across 392 crops.
 Confirm with local extension advice.

 Crop-by-climate — key facts